 ESL Korea vs Japan: The Takeaway

 I think both places have their benefits.
 But, as far as I can tell, it seems like the ESL industry in Japan is basically dead, and while Korea is heading that way, it still has a few years before it’ll be in dire straights.
 There are still plenty of great university jobs in Korea.
 If you can get one, it may be worth a move from Japan.

-If I had a second life to live and was just getting started with the ESL teaching gig, I’d head somewhere like Vietnam that has plenty of good years ahead.
+If I had a second life to live and was just getting started with the ESL teaching gig, I’d head somewhere like Vietnam which has plenty of good years ahead.